isar/isar/docs/docs/indexes.md

 This index can now be used for prefix (or equality) where clauses of the individual words of the description.

 :::tip
-Instead of storing the words directly, also consider using the result of a [phonectic algorithm](https://en.wikipedia.org/wiki/Phonetic_algorithm) like [Soundex](https://en.wikipedia.org/wiki/Soundex).
+Instead of storing the words directly, also consider using the result of a [phonetic algorithm](https://en.wikipedia.org/wiki/Phonetic_algorithm) like [Soundex](https://en.wikipedia.org/wiki/Soundex).
 :::